Drought

 7 min

-Some of the areas most affected by these rains or snowfalls—depending on the elevation—have been especially the main headwaters of the inland basins, where more than 300 l/m² have accumulated throughout March.
-In some parts of the country, these figures have been far exceeded, such as Els Ports, where more than 500 l/m² have fallen since March 1, or in some parts of the Montseny region, such as Arbúcies (Selva), where more than 400 l/m² have fallen.
+And throughout the spring it rained irregularly, with showers and storms here and there.
+Some of the areas most affected by these rains or snowfalls—depending on the elevation—were the main headwaters of the inland basins, where more than 300 l/m² accumulated in March alone.
+In some parts of the country, these figures were far exceeded, such as Els Ports, with more than 500 l/m² between March 1 and 31, or some corners of the Montseny area, such as Santa Fe del Montseny, with more than 600 l/m² in the same period, or Arbúcies (Selva).

 The rivers and streams have filled again with the March rains.